UPPMAX/programming_formalisms/docs/project_start/git_startup.md

     - View License
     - Look at the history ("Commits" button just above the file explorer)

-!!! info "Groups of mixed expertise!"

-    - 3 to 4 people in each group

 ### Get a local clone of the project

 ???- question "Exercise 2a: clone course project using VS code (4 min)"